 The Lamont Elementary School District provides a basic instructional program designed to provide learning opportunities for all students.
 After examining the needs of our English learners, foster youth, and low-income students, the District uses its LCFF supplemental and concentration (S/C) funds and other resources to provide the additional actions and services described above.
 Most increased/improved services are LEA-Wide initiatives aimed at increasing success for all students by using strategies principally directed to improve the educational outcomes of English Learners, Foster Youth, and Low-Income students.
 In summary, as described in detail above, the district is increasing/improving services for unduplicated pupils by providing high-quality instruction, and supporting staff to provide services primarily directed toward English learners, foster youth, and low-income students.
 The LEA has demonstrated that it has met the 44.23% proportionality percentage by planning to expend all the supplemental and/or concentration funds on actions or services that are principally directed toward the unduplicated student population as summarized in the prompt above and as explained in detail in each contributing action description within this plan.
-LESD student population as of 2022 KiDS data is 2822; it includes 90.9% of Socioeconomically Disadvantaged, 52.5% are English Learners, and 0.2% of Foster Youth.
+LESD student population as of 2023 KiDS data is 2691; it includes 48.6% English Learners.